pedro-miguel-rodrigues/Froggen_Rasterisation/README.md

 # Froggen_Rasterisation
-For the subjet Three-Dimensional Vizualization and Animation we had to develop the game Froggen using moden OpenGL
+For the subjet Three-Dimensional Vizualization and Animation we had to develop the game Froggen using modern OpenGL

 **Techniques used in these project**